 Sometimes, just sometimes, the whooping and hollering you get at conventions feels acceptable.
-The first in-game footage of the dogfighting element of Star Citizen, which was shown by Chris Roberts at PAX East today, feels like it might be just such an occasion.
-Might.
+The first in-game footage of the dogfighting element of

 The game, which has already raised over $41 million through crowdfunding, is pitched as Roberts' vision of the perfect space simulator.
 Until now, a lot of that has been based on ambitious promises and goodwill from an audience that wants to believe in a detailed, Oculus Rift-enabled game about being an interstellar ace.